 1. The One-Week Technology “Fast”

-Going cold-turkey is usually the most effective way to do this, and will quickly force your children to identify other ways to entertain themselves.
+Going cold-turkey is usually the most effective way to break this kind of bad habit and help your kids find other ways to amuse themselves.

 2. Set Clear Rules

 Make sure you have clear rules about when, what types, and how much screen time you will allow your children to consume throughout the summer.

 Recommended screen time limits are considerably lower than most of us permit our children to enjoy, so scale back to a healthy limit – and stick to your guns in enforcing it!

 3. Make A Summer Activities List

 Have your child make a list of everyday things they can do when they’re bored.

 Include activities such as: play in the sandbox, go for a bike ride, play basketball, color the driveway with chalk, etc.